ablaom/AmesHousePrices/README.md

   currently public)

-- See how some common regression models (Random Forest, XGBoost, Lasso, etc) can be trained, tuned, and compared on a real data set (this process being generic and not dependent on a partiular programming language or API)
+- See how some common regression models (Random Forest, XGBoost, Elastic Net, etc) can be trained, tuned, and compared on a real data set (this process being generic and not dependent on a partiular programming language or API)